audulus/vger/README.md

 # vger (WIP)

-vger is a vector graphics renderer which renders a limited set of primitives, but does so entirely on the GPU using a single draw call.
+vger is a vector graphics renderer which renders a limited set of primitives, but does so almost entirely on the GPU using a single draw call.
 Works on iOS and macOS.

 ![demo](demo.png)